jeremypbeasley/canlis_j/studio.markdown

   is_collection:
   items:
 - title: Canlis Community College Student Uniforms
-  desc: We built a six-week school in 4 weeks.
+  desc: During the height of the pandemic, when we couldn't serve dinner, we built a six-week school in 4 weeks.
 The right garb was crucial.
 Students
     enrolled in online classes about food, drinks, and the small joys of everyday life.
 Artwork by Don Clark for Invisible Creature.
   year: 2020